 How to Make Skhug

-Step 1: Dry toast the coriander, cumin, black peppercorn, and green cardamom in a skillet for 5 minutes over medium-high heat.
+Step 1: Dry toast the coriander seeds, cumin seeds, black peppercorns, and green cardamom seeds in a skillet for 3-5 minutes over medium heat.

-Step 2: Add the toasted spice mixture to a spice grinder or mortar and pestle.
-Grind into a powder and sit it aside.
+Step 2: Transfer the toasted spices to a spice grinder or mortar and pestle.
+Set the mixture aside.

-Step 3: Method One: Finely dice the parsley, cilantro, jalapeños, and garlic.
-Add them to a bowl.
-Then, stir in the lemon juice, kosher salt, reserved spice mixture, and olive oil.
+Finely chop the parsley, cilantro, jalapeños, and garlic.
+Combine them in a bowl, then stir in the lemon juice, salt, ground spice mixture, and olive oil.

-Step 3: Method Two: Add the parsley, cilantro, jalapeños, garlic, and lemon juice to a food processor and pulse to combine.
-Then, stir in the kosher salt, reserved spiced, and extra-virgin olive oil.
+Add the parsley, cilantro, jalapeños, garlic, and lemon juice to a food processor and pulse until finely chopped.
+Then stir in the lemon juice, spices, and olive oil.

 Expert Tips